jess-dev/gt-platform-challenge/README.md

 }
 ```

-* Upon successful delivery, you will update the respective record, amending the `UtcProcessedDate` field with the UTC time of when the delivery was successfully completed.
+* Upon successful delivery, your application should:

-* Then, you will continue onto the next record, and continue the same set of actions.
+* Continue onto the next record, and continue the same set of actions.
-* The application should cleanly stop processing when all 100 records in the table have been delivered.
+* The application should cleanly stop processing when the CSV has been fully read.
+(100 lines)
 * You can visit the [webhook site](https://webhook.site/) to confirm and inspect deliveries.
+Make sure you visit your unique URL

 Here's a sample of how the data looks like, including the unprocessed `UtcProcessedDate`: